 The legislation would increase aggregate demand (and therefore economic output) in two main ways.
 First, it would reduce average tax rates for most households over the first few years after enactment, increasing after-tax incomes.
 Households would spend some of that additional income, increasing demand for goods and services.
 These economic benefits would be modest because most tax reductions would accrue to high-income households, who spend a smaller share of any increases in after-tax income than do lower-income households.
 Second, by allowing businesses to elect to immediately deduct (expense) new investment over the next five years, the legislation would encourage firms to increase their near-term investment, further increasing demand.
-Increases to businesses' cash flows from lower average tax rates would also increase investment demand.
 The boost in demand would raise economic output relative to its potential level for several years until higher interest rates and prices cause output to return to its long-term potential level.
 Because the economy is currently near full employment, the impact of increased demand on output would be smaller and diminish more quickly than it would if the economy were in recession.